matthewwbuckley/WriterWebsite-API/README.md

 ## Writer Website for Short Stories
-### Front
+### API

-This is the front end of a Short Story Site.
-[A live demo can be seen here.](https://ww-front.herokuapp.com/)
+This is the API of a Short Story Site.
+[It is used as part of the live, seen here.](https://ww-front.herokuapp.com/)

 **Please note that both are hosted using the Free plan on Heroku, which means that both projects will require time to become active.**